|

 Fereydoon Moshiri

-The way Moshiri has taken is the final objective of the originators of the Free Style and poetry.
-It means that he has accepted to use Rhymes in a suitable and rational manner and combine it with a new look at Nature, Things and Persons around, along with a delicate feeling and sensation, to present his poems with a characterized feature.
+The way Moshiri was taken is the final objective of the originators of the Free Style and poetry.
+It means that he was accepted to use rhymes in a suitable and rational manner and combine it with a new look at Nature, Things and Persons around, along with a delicate feeling and sensation, to present his poems with a characterized feature.

 In October 1997, Moshiri read many of his best poems at a gathering at the University of California, Berkeley.
 He was a true writer, a researcher, a great editor and columnist for the poetry pages of many magazines and newspapers.